Kmeakin/walrus-report/src/20-reference.md

 `Char` literals are given by enclosing the literal character within single-quotes, or by specifying the exact Unicode Scalar Value if a difficult to type character is needed.
-A few commonly used non-graphical characters also have thier own special shorthand syntax, inherited from C:
+A few commonly used non-graphical characters also have their own special shorthand syntax, inherited from C:

 |Shorthand|Description      |Unicode Scalar Value
 |---------|-----------------|--------------------